-- Expected value / Max loss – This ratio combines EV (higher is better) and Max loss (lower is better). sorting the trades according to this ratio takes into account the worse case scenario when you analyse a trade
+- Expected value / Max loss – This ratio combines EV (higher is better) and Max loss (lower is better). sorting the trades according to this ratio takes into account the worst-case scenario when you analyze a trade

 - Expected value * Growth rate – This ratio combines the EV (higher is better) with the fundamental measure of the company expected EPS growth (higher is better).
 This combines 2 measures from different ‘domains’ and gives precedence to higher growth

-You can of course create more ratios that fits your style: Divide by days to expiration (EV per day), use PE (see how expensive the stock), div yield and much more.
+You can, of course, create more ratios that fit your style: Divide by days to expiration (EV per day), use PE (see how expensive the stock), div yield, and much more.

-Expected value is a statistical measure that tries to predict how profitable a strategy will be.
-It uses the market conditions, such as: option prices, implied volatility, stock price, dividends and more to give a dollar amount of the expected profit (or loss) of the strategy.
+The expected value is a statistical measure that tries to predict how profitable a strategy will be.
+It uses the market conditions, such as: option prices, implied volatility, stock price, dividends, and more to give a dollar amount of the expected profit (or loss) of the strategy.

-Though expected value gives a dollar value, it does not mean that this will be the profit from the trade.
-It is better to think of the EV as the integrated edge in the trade.
-Over many similar trades you are expected to collect this edge and increase your profits.
+Though the expected value gives a dollar value, it does not mean that this will be the profit from the trade.
+It is better to think of the EV as an integrated edge in the trade.
+Over many similar trades, you are expected to collect this edge and increase your profits.

 You can use the Expected value to:

-- Filter trades that have positive EV and have edge.
+- Filter trades that have positive EV and have an edge.